Sark: Oblivious Integrity Without Global State: Analysis

 \subsection{Confidentiality, Availability, Integrity}

-Building on our prior work and the wording of data protection legislation, we propose visualising trade-offs using the three axes of the so-called `CIA triad': \textit{Confidentiality}, \textit{Availability}, and \textit{Integrity}.
-Confidentiality is a more precise term to clarify the continuum of options that exist rather than the normal binary of `public' versus `private.'
-We have argued in prior papers that agents make a distinction between the transmission principles and privacy norms (in the Contextual Integrity sense, building on Nissenbaum~\cite{nissenbaum} for different agent types.
-Specifically, respondents indicated users or stakers might be entitled to a higher degree of confidentiality than validators, or node operators.\footnote{An interview participant in fieldwork for our papers on decentralization~\cite{lynham2025decentralizationqualitativesurveynode} and immutability~\cite{lynham2025definingdltimmutabilityqualitative} argued, ``I am not too concerned about privacy.
+Building on the wording of data protection legislation, threats and trade-offs can be further analysed using the three axes of the so-called `CIA triad': \textit{Confidentiality}, \textit{Availability}, and \textit{Integrity}.
+A discussion is presented in Table \ref{tab:cia_triad}.

+`Confidentiality' is a more precise term to clarify the continuum of options that exist rather than the normal binary of `public' versus `private.'
+In a field study, agents made a distinction between the transmission principles and privacy norms (in the Contextual Integrity sense, building on Nissenbaum~\cite{nissenbaum}) for different agent types.
+Specifically, respondents indicated users or stakers might be entitled to a higher degree of confidentiality than node operators.\footnote{A node operator discussing privacy argued, ``I am not too concerned about privacy.
 Today's privacy for validators is good, I think it means validators should not have privacy.
 Sometimes people push privacy too far, they think that privacy should protect everyone.
 I think that privacy should protect individuals, the anonymous individuals, the users.
 Validators are entities, they are almost corporations.
-You almost want to call for more transparency about the corporations.
-Like, if a validator wants to sell commissions, or voting some way, I think by default they should be public.''} Elsewhere, Integrity is a reasonable proxy for the discussion of immutability, but we propose envisioning it in a similar fashion to our previous work on \textit{Practical Immutability},~\cite{lynham2025definingdltimmutabilityqualitative} seeing it as conditional immutability subject to the governance demands of a given network's governance topology.
+You [want] more transparency about the corporations.
+Like, if a validator wants to sell commissions, or voting some way, I think by default they should be public.''~\cite{KOINE:LynGoo2025}}

+We argue that Sark has a different set of assumptions than a typical public permissionless blockchain stack.\footnote{Such as Tendermint with the Cosmos SDK (or indeed, most public, permissionless networks in existence, like Bitcoin or Ethereum).} By adopting a local-first approach and zero-knowledge proofs, Confidentiality is improved, but Availability (without the stipulation of a `community' of Porters, see Section 4.4) suffers, due to reliance on individual integrity providers (Porters), rather than a network that replicates all state.